wavebeem/wavebeem.com/src/blog/2025/video-games-roundup.md

 ---
 title: >-
-  2024 Video Games Roundup
+  Video games roundup (2024)
 description: >-
   My thoughts about the games I played in 2024.
+Contains thoughts about 28 games, over 2 per month.
+Yeah, I'm a gamer.
 ---

 ## Favorite